Davisonyeas/mask_detection/README.md

 $ git clone https://github.com/Davisonyeas/mask_detection.git

 - Change your directory to the cloned repo and create a Python virtual environment named 'mask'
-$ mkvirtualenv test
+$ mkvirtualenv mask

 - Now, run the following command in your Terminal/Command Prompt to install the libraries required
 $ pip3 install -r requirements.txt

-👏 Congratulations
+## 👏 Congratulations
-Feel free to mail me for any doubts/query ✉️ davisonyeas1@gmail.com
+You have completed a Computer Vision project that can now be deployed.

-🤝 Contribution
+## 🤝 Contribution
 Feel free to file a new issue with a respective title and description on the this mask detection repository.
 If you already found a solution to your problem, I would love to review your pull request!

 ❤️ Owner